cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

 - `LifecycleStage comprises LifecycleEvent` and `LifecycleStageOccurrence comprises LifecycleEventOccurrence`
 - `ServiceExecutionStage succeeds CreationStage` and `ServiceExecutionStageOccurrence succeeds CreationStageOccurrence`

 Events in the creation and expiration stage are expected to occur once and we recommend to generate one instance of `ContractLifecycleEventOccurrence` with a specific date time and remarks if required.
-If the service is terminated or missed, it is recommended to instantiate a new occurrence for the corresponding event with the required time stamp and reason for its occurrence (`rdfs:comment`).
+If the service is terminated or faced an incident, it is recommended to instantiate a new occurrence for the corresponding event with the required time stamp and reason for its occurrence (`rdfs:comment`).

 Figure 5: TBox representation of the service agreement's occurrences within a service contract lifecycle